kerberos-io/hub/README.md

     helm install cert-manager jetstack/cert-manager --namespace cert-manager --set installCRDs=true

-If you already have the CRDs install you can get rid of `--set installCRDs=true`.
+If you already have the CRDs install you could get rid of `--set installCRDs=true`.

-Next we will install a cluster issuer which will make HTTP01 challenges.
-This is needed for resolving the certificates of both Kerberos hub front-end and api.
+Next we will install a cluster issuer that will make the HTTP01 challenges, this is needed for resolving the certificates of both Kerberos Hub web interface and api.

     kubectl apply -f cert-manager/cluster-issuer.yaml